fritzali/bachelor/README.md

 ## Sections

-Topics are categorized as follows:
+Topics are sorted into the following categories.

 ### Literature